On the Mass Ratio Distribution of Black Hole Mergers in Triple Systems: Models of Merging Binaries

 \section{Models of Merging Binaries}

 We compare three populations of merging BBHs: those created from mergers from ``isolated'' stellar binaries, those from stellar triples where the merger is induced by the third companion due to secular interactions, and those formed through three- and four-body encounters in dense star clusters.
+As with any population synthesis study, the choice of initial conditions and physical choices could greatly effect the resulting distributions of BBH mergers, including the shapes of different distributions and the expected rates of events \citep[e.g., the range of models presented by][]{bel2020}.
+This issue is even more apparent given the wide range of possible outcomes for a single binary system depending on the assumptions made \citep{2021arXiv210810885B}.
+As such, any claims regarding the difference between formation channels must be made using \emph{the same} initial conditions and physical choices.
 As much as possible, the three sets of results presented here strive to use identical prescriptions for the evolution of massive stars.
 To that end, both the binary and triple evolution are generated using the \texttt{COSMIC} software package for population synthesis \citep{Breivik2020}.
-The BBHs from GCs are taken from the models presented in \cite{Kremer2020}, which used nearly identical physical assumptions for the evolution of massive stars.
-See \ref{sec:gcs} for specific differences as well as further details about the cluster models.